Healthy Homes Assessment Karori

 Karori Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory to all Karori and New Zealand rental homes where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is a requirement to all Karori and New Zealand rental homes where it is reasonably practicable to install.

-• Landlords and property managers must keep records that demonstrate the compliance with the Healthy Homes Standards that apply or will be applied throughout the tenancy period of the rental property.
+• Landlords and property managers must keep records that prove the conformance to all Healthy Homes Standard that apply or will be applicable throughout the tenancy period of an apartment rental.

 Beginning 1 July 2021

-• Property managers and private landlords have to ensure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of any new, renewed or varied lease.
+• Property managers and private landlords should make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must adhere to the Healthy Homes Standard regardless of when the tenancy began.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes